-The compensation you will receive will come from the asbestos trust funds of the companies whose asbestos products your family member handled on the job or in the military, the companies who exposed your family member to asbestos that are still in business today, as well as from the VA, if they were a veteran.
+The compensation you can receive will come from the asbestos trust funds of the companies whose asbestos products your family member handled on the job or in the military, the companies that exposed your family member to asbestos that are still in business today, as well as from the VA, if they were a veteran.
+VA benefit programs include:

 Another situation in which a family member can play a crucial role is the cases of very ill asbestos exposure victims.
 If you have a family member whose health was affected by asbestos exposure, you can help them with the legal process of filing a claim.
 We are aware that most people who were injured by asbestos exposure are elderly and in a lot of pain, which is why we encourage you to assist them during the legal process.

 You can gather their employment or military records and their medical records on their behalf and send these documents to our team of professionals so that we can carefully evaluate their case.
 Eventually, you will know for sure whether your family member can file a claim for asbestos exposure.